 “Liberated” women still vote with their heart.
 They want free education, free health care, welfare, food stamps, anti-war, anti-profits, etc., etc., etc. and they have the numbers that have unhinged the political arena and sent this country spiraling towards suffocating socialism.

 The way women vote is as dangerous to democracy as Hitler was to Germany.
 It feels good at the time but for these short-sighted women, who fail to “connect the dots”, the “unintended consequences” are devastating.

 You cannot continue to give away the store and expect to stay in business.
-“Tough love”, imparted by men, works much better.
+“Tough love”, imparted by Christian men, works much better.
 Shape up or ship out!
 It’s cheaper, more effective and instills self-reliance.
 And, that’s good for every man, women and child in the country.

 To make matters worse, when women vote for bigger and bigger socialist government programs their men will be even less likely to help when life throws them a curve ball.
 If their men are taxed or regulated out of their businesses or jobs, in order to prop up some money hungry government program that enables some non-productive loser to sit on his ass, they won’t be able to help you either, because they’ll be broke too.

 Granted, there have been lulls in this socialist assault, such as during World War II and during President Reagan’s administration, but the move to expand social programs and entitlements has continued, whether the Republicans OR the Democrats have been in power since women were given the vote in 1920.